 Users' employer credentials are always stored encrypted with AES256.
 Other data is not encrypted in-memory, but all disk volumes are encrypted by Google Cloud.
 A few Argyle employees have admin access to the database, but all manual access leaves traces in audit logs.
 Internally, we store PII and other data in Google Cloud SQL database that is only connected to our private VPC network and not public internet.
 All access to the database must happen via SSL connections.

 Client and client user passwords are stored as hashes derived from 100000 rounds of PBKDF2-SHA256.
-We have validation requirements for a minimum length of 8, no common passwords, and no numeric passwords.
+We have validation requirements for a minimum length of 8, no common passwords, and no numeric passwords to further ensure data security.
 For authenticating in Argyle Console and Argyle Link, we use JWT tokens with a lifetime of 30 days and HMAC with SHA-256 signing.
 All JWT token claims are always verified by checking our DB, so a relatively long token lifetime still allows us to revoke access if needed.

 , etc. also use HTTPS everywhere.